devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 readability of the report.

-As Pulsechain is implementing a new consensus layer based on Proof-of-stake (Beacon Chain), users are able to stake their ETH in batches of 32 and run validators to receive staking rewards.
+As Pulsechain is implementing a new consensus layer based on Proof-of-stake (Beacon Chain), users are able to stake their PLS in batches of 32 and run validators to receive staking rewards.
 The staked tokens are locked in a deposit contract and cannot be transferred.
 At the time of this writing, the tokens also cannot be withdrawn.

-POOLSEA offers a staking protocol that allows users to stake their ETH on Pulsechain's Beacon Chain while maintaining liquidity.
-It allows any amount of ETH to be sent to the protocol in exchange for staked ETH (stETH) tokens which can be freely traded while they accrue interest.
-Furthermore, running and maintaining validator nodes is delegated to trusted third party node operators, allowing users to stake their ETH with no effort.
+POOLSEA offers a staking protocol that allows users to stake their PLS on Pulsechain's Beacon Chain while maintaining liquidity.
+It allows any amount of PLS to be sent to the protocol in exchange for staked ETH (stETH) tokens which can be freely traded while they accrue interest.
+Furthermore, running and maintaining validator nodes is delegated to trusted third party node operators, allowing users to stake their PLS with no effort.

-Staked ETH tokens accrue value over time using a rebase mechanism.
+Staked PLS tokens accrue value over time using a rebase mechanism.
 In periodic updates, rewards gained by the validators are captured by external oracles and published to the Lido smart contracts, increasing all users' balances equally.
 Currently, only the main staking rewards are accrued but as soon as Pulsechain merges the execution layer with the beacon chain, additional rewards are collected due